Jerry-Shaw/Nervsys/README.md

            └─upload.php                 Upload extension

 Files of a project should be better containing just in one folder right under the ROOT folder.
-Files inside project can be placed as what developers like.
-Some example structures as follows:
+Files inside a project can be placed as will.
+Some example structures are as follows:

     root/                       **Root directory